CWU-VKD-LAB/.github/profile/README.md

 # Visual Knowledge Discovery and Imaging Lab

-Welcome to the Visual Knowledge Discovery and Imaging Lab, directed by Dr. Boris Kovalerchuk.
-We are located at the Department of Computer Science in the College of the Sciences of Central Washington University.
+Welcome to the **Visual Knowledge Discovery and Imaging Lab (VKD Lab)**, directed by Dr. Boris Kovalerchuk.
+We are part of the Department of Computer Science in the College of the Sciences at Central Washington University.

-Our lab focuses on Visual Knowledge Discovery (VKD) and Machine Learning (ML) from inherently interpretable visual paradigms.
-We use methodologies and insights that have been detailed in foundational works such as Dr. Kovalerchuk's books including significantly "Visual Knowledge Discovery and Machine Learning" (2018) and student assisted conference publications.
-Works contained use "generalized Parallel and Radial coordinates with a new concept of General Line Coordinates (GLC)" (Kovalerchuk 2018).
+Our research explores **Visual Knowledge Discovery (VKD)** and **interpretable Machine Learning (ML)** through visual paradigms.
+We build on foundational works such as Dr. Kovalerchuk’s *Visual Knowledge Discovery and Machine Learning* (2018), emphasizing *General Line Coordinates (GLC)*—including Parallel, Radial, and newer hybrid coordinate systems—for multidimensional, lossless data visualization.
+Our contributions span theory, interactive software systems, and student-assisted publications.

-This GitHub organization contains research projects conducted by students under the guidance of Dr. Boris Kovalerchuk, contributing to the fields of high-dimensional data visualization and machine learning techniques for identifying complex multidimensional data patterns and constructing interpretable machine learning models.
-For more information please see [Dr. Kovalerchuk's publications](https://borisk.dreamhosters.com/public_html/).
+This GitHub organization hosts projects developed by students under Dr. Kovalerchuk’s mentorship, focused on high-dimensional data visualization and the development of interpretable machine learning methods.
+For related publications, see [Dr. Kovalerchuk’s site](https://borisk.dreamhosters.com/public_html/).

 ## Available Software